cerner/fhir.cerner.com/content/dstu2/patient.md

 ### Patient Combines

-If the requested patient record has been combined into another patient record, an inactive Patient entry will be returned which has a link to the Patient entry it has been combined into.
-Combined patient results will only be returned when retrieving by id values.
+Cerner Millennium supports the ability to logically merge a patient record into another patient record when both records are describing the same patient.
+This is known as a "patient combine".
+If necessary, this merging can later be undone by performing a "patient uncombine".
+When the requested patient record has been combined into another record, an inactive Patient entry will be returned which has a link to the current Patient entry.
+Entries for combined patients will only be returned when retrieving the entries directly by id.
 They will not be returned when searching with other parameters.

+The ability to perform patient combine or uncombine operations is not available through the Cerner Ignite platform.

 <%= headers 200 %>
 <%= json(:dstu2_combined_patient_entry) %>